SPL Corporate Social Responsibility

 Summit also recognises the importance of creating sustainability directly around the plants that we operate.
 To help the poor, this year we have supported mosques and orphanages like Kaderia Chistia Taheria Madrasa, Kotbari Bishaw Jame Mosjid, Al Amin Ebtadia Madrasa and Raidani Azizia Modina Madrasa

 At Power Plant Level

+We want to be a part of local communities wherever we operate.
 Summit works at local level including improvement of local schools, roads, drainage systems and other activities for the welfare of the communities where it operates.